 Patio Pear Tree

-These attractive self-fertile pear trees are a reliable variety that will produce lots of delicious fruit over the years.
+These attractive self-fertile patio pear trees are a reliable variety that will produce lots of delicious fruit over the years.
 They will do really well in a container, making them perfect for a smaller garden or patio.
-They can also be planted out into the ground making them a very versatile addition to the garden.We're sorry we don't currently have any pear trees in stock at this time of year, we will have more available from March 2025.
+They can also be planted out into the ground making them a very versatile addition to the garden.- Self-fertile variety ideal for growing in a container

-Like a different variety of fruit tree?
+Like a different type of fruit tree?
 You can find a wide selection of fruiting plants on our website here.

 Beautiful tree delivered efficiently and in perfect condition